Faculty, School of Architecture

 Simon began teaching at the AAU in January 2019, while maintaining his full-time position at SOM.
 His teaching philosophy is a reflection of his varied experiences, placing an emphasis on a diverse set of knowledge and skills – supported by a high level of design rigor.

-He received a Bachelor of Architectural Studies from the University of Waterloo and was the top graduate from McGill University, where he received a Master of Architecture.
+He received a Bachelor of Architectural Studies from the University of Waterloo and was the top graduate from McGill University, where he received a Master of Architecture and the recipient of the AIA Henry Adams Medal.